-Each District and the city centre as a whole, needs to have decisions, assessing effectiveness of actions and making a Performance Monitor to provide a snapshot of the city the case for future action.
-Honing an evidence-based, centre's performance as a place; its physical attributes, data driven approach (being adopted by many competitor socio-economic characteristics and how it compares to cities and Glasgow) can ensure the City Centre policies and equivalent, competitor cities. interventions are effective, agile and targeted.
+Each District and the city centre as a whole, needs to have a Performance Monitor to provide a snapshot of the city centre's performance as a place; its physical attributes, socio-economic characteristics and how it compares to equivalent, competitor cities.

-Learning from the smart city agenda, the Future City Glasgow Content and contributions should be credible, comprehensive demonstrator projects and recommendations within the and capture and convey information in a user friendly and Digital Glasgow Strategy, emerging Transport Strategy, the accessible manner, using data visualisation and other Climate Emergency Implementation Plan and the Circular graphic techniques to map and monitor performance.
-Economy Route-Map it is vital to develop a series of key District and City Centre Monitors should capitalise on the expertise and lessons learned from the Future City
+Learning from the smart city agenda, the Future City Glasgow demonstrator projects and recommendations within the Digital Glasgow Strategy, emerging Transport Strategy, the Climate Emergency Implementation Plan and the Circular Economy Route-Map it is vital to develop a series of key performance indicators to monitor the implementation and impact of delivering regeneration in Glasgow city centre.